Bitcoin core developer Peter Todd advises users not to accept transactions with less than 6 confirmations after BIP 91 Activates.

 if/when BIP 91 activates, there’s a high chance it’ll lead to multiple reorganizations.
 Do not trust one confirmation transactions for now; wait for six+ confirmations.

-While keen about the problem that the activation might cause todd stated that problems that issues that are likely to occur such as double spending and other related problems will be fixed after the activation and adaptation of BIP91, which might not last up to hours or days, so users should not be worried about it.
+While keen on the potential issues the activation might cause, Todd stated that problems likely to occur, such as double-spending and other related issues, will be fixed after the activation and adaptation of BIP91, which might not take hours or days, so users should not be worried about it.

 With exceptions of

-2) More technical users who can monitor chain in detail.
+2) More technical users who can monitor the chain in detail.

 Peter Todd is a Bitcoin Core developer and an advisor to Coinkite.